Developmental Leaps, Settling and Sleep

 - If you need a break, enlist some help from your partner, family or friends.

 Toddler developmental leaps

-Congratulations you and your baby have successfully made it through the ten developmental leaps...so what now?
-Do they no longer have intense periods of development?
-Is it smooth sailing from now on?
+Congratulations, you and your baby have successfully made it through the ten developmental leaps...so what now?
+Is it going to be smooth sailing from now on?

 Age-Related Developmental Milestones (2022, March 3).
 The Observant Mom. https://theobservantmom.com/